alexkiyko/mocha_unit_tests/README.md

 # JavaScript — Unit Testing using Mocha and Chai

+##Overview
-The porpuse of my project is to learn how to implement basic functions testing using Mocha and Chai.
+The purpose of project is to implement testing of basic functions  using Mocha and Chai.
-I will use WebStorm to write my functions and tests.
-Also, I will run tests through WebStorm interface and Terminal
+Follow steps to install required packages Node, Mocha and Chai and clone project.

 ## Prerequisites:

 * Using Terminal create directory where you store your projects:

    Create:
 ```
 mkdir projects
 ```
-* Clone this repository to your Project folder
+* Clone this repository to your project folder
 ```
 https://github.com/avkiyko/mocha_unit_tests.git
 ```
-* Visit __[Nodejs.org](https://nodejs.org/en/)__  to download and install node
+* Visit __[Nodejs.org](https://nodejs.org/en/)__  to download and install node.js
 ```
 npm init -y
 node -v
 ```
-* T o read documentation visit __[Mochajs.org](https://mochajs.org/)__ - JavaScript Test Framework
+* To read documentation visit __[Mochajs.org](https://mochajs.org/)__ - JavaScript Test Framework
 ```
 npm install mocha
 ```